minnojs/minno-time/src/js/extensions/iat/README.md

 * `titleColor`: Sets the color of the title text.
 * `titleSize`: Sets the font-size of the title.

 When using simpleLayout, make sure you copy the file layout.jst (ADD LINK) into your template folder.
 If you want to modify the IAT layout even further you can copy layout.jst and modify it in your folder.
-If you use simpleLayout then you can use the `separator` property in order to change anything about the separator (it will always say "or", and will have a pre-defined color and font-size).
+If you use simpleLayout then you can't use the `separator` property in order to change anything about the separator (it will always say "or", and will have a pre-defined color and font-size).

 The **classic layout** uses standard PIP media objects as titles for the categories.
 That means that you have more control over the type of title (e.g., it can an image), and its other properties (e.g., location).
 If you use the **classic layout** these are the settings you can use: